YuraVolk/chess-variants-wiki/README.md

 Your app should now be running on [localhost:5000](http://localhost:5000/).

 ### Running with Java and Gradle
 Make sure you have Java and Gradle installed, these are required to run the application through this method.
+You will need to initialize four environment variables: MONGODB_USERNAME, MONGODB_PASSWORD, MONGODB_CLUSTER and JWT_SECRET.
 Run:
 ```sh
 $ gradle bootRun